Handbook for Mortals: New York Times Bestseller List placement

 On August 27, 2017, Handbook for Mortals appeared on The New York Times Bestseller list, in the number one ranking.
 The book displaced Angie Thomas's The Hate U Give, which had previously held that rank for several months.
 Such placement received scrutiny from readers and media outlets, as no one had previously heard of the book and that it had released the week prior.
 Of the copies reported sold, The Guardian noted that "Industry monitor Nielsen BookScan recorded 18,597 sales of Handbook for Mortals in one weekend".
 Young adult fiction writer Phil Stamper, who was skeptical of the book's placement, noted that it was a rarity for most books to sell more than 5,000 copies in their first week of publication, and that Handbook for Mortals was not stocked by any major book retailer.
 Stamper would later post screenshots on Twitter of a conversation he had with a bookstore employee who reported receiving bulk orders for the novel; others would go on to post similar conversations they had with bookstore employees, all of whom worked in locations that reported their sales to The New York Times.

-Sarem stated that she had pre-sold approximately 5,000 copies of the novel through her website and 13,000 through appearances at Wizard World and comic-con conventions alongside Nicholas, for an average of about 2,100 per appearance.
-This was also met with skepticism, as publisher Charlie “Spike” Trotman and bookstore owner Maryelizabeth Yturralde noted that sales of this magnitude at conventions would be unusual and would draw attention, citing that authors Neil Gaiman and George R.R.
-Martin would typically only sell hundreds of copies of their novels on their best days.
+Sarem stated that she had pre-sold approximately 5,000 copies of the novel through her website and 13,000 through appearances at Wizard World and comic-con conventions alongside her collaborator, actor Thomas Ian Nicholas, for an average of about 2,100 per appearance.
+This was also met with skepticism, as publisher Spike Trotman and bookstore owner Maryelizabeth Yturralde noted that sales of this magnitude at conventions would be unusual and would draw attention, citing that authors Neil Gaiman and George R. R. Martin would typically only sell hundreds of copies of their novels on their best days.